 Since the tourist attraction opened in 1982, it has hosted more than twenty million visitors from every state as well as almost every country in the world.
-This has increased the tourism in Memphis housing over 700,000 visitors annually.
+This has increased the tourism in Memphis to over 700,000 visitors annually.
 Graceland is the second most viewed house in the United States.
-Graceland encompasses the life of Elvis Presley and allows his legacy to live on through the exhibit of his life and what it consisted of.
+Graceland encompasses the life of Elvis Presley and allows his legacy to live on through the exhibits of his life and what it consisted of.

 2. Staff, B. (2017, April 29).
 9 Facts on Elvis Presley's Graceland.
 Retrieved from https://www.biography.com/news/facts-about-elvis-graceland

 3. Mead, T. (2019, March 14).
 Read This Before Visiting Graceland in Memphis, Tennessee.
 Retrieved from https://www.housebeautiful.com/lifestyle/a26812706/elvis-presley-house-graceland-facts/

 4. Elvis Presley's Graceland | 3764 Elvis Presley Boulevard. (n.d.).
 Retrieved from https://graceland.elvis.com.au/